- What are resilient sound clips?

 - What is the lead time for my order?

-If a standard size door is purchased, then a lead time of two to three weeks is typical for small orders with less than four doors.
-Lead times on larger orders are quoted at the time of purchase and range anywhere from three to eight weeks depending on the size and complexity of the order, as well as the location of the delivery.
+If a standard size door is purchased, then a lead time of about three weeks is typical for small orders with less than four doors.
+Lead times on larger orders are quoted at the time of purchase and range anywhere from four to eight weeks depending on the size and complexity of the order, as well as the location of the delivery.

 Our manufacturing process is on a first come first serve basis.
 We suggest ordering as early as possible to be included in the manufacturing schedule and to avoid project delays.